Get AI SEO for FREE.

 How to Fix the “Indexed, though blocked by robots.txt” Error

-If you’ve received an email alert or happen to notice the warning ‘Indexed, though blocked by robots.txt in your Google Search Console as shown below, then in this knowledgebase article, we’ll show you how you can troubleshoot the warning and fix it.
+If you’ve received an email alert or happen to notice the warning ‘Indexed, though blocked by robots.txt’ in your Google Search Console, as shown below, then in this knowledgebase article, we’ll show you how to troubleshoot the warning and fix it.

 Indexed though blocked by robots.txt error in Google Search Console